hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

 ### `Dockerfile`

-As a reminder, here is the `/model` directory structure:
+As a reminder, here is the project directory structure:

 ```bash
 .